 The consolidated financial statements include the accounts of the Company and its foreign and domestic subsidiaries.
 All significant intercompany accounts and transactions have been eliminated.
-Certain reclassifications have been made to the 2013 financial statements to conform to the 2014 presentation.

 Cash Equivalents

 The Company's policy is to consider the following as cash and cash equivalents: demand deposits and short-term investments with a maturity of three months or less when purchased.